-- They Fight Crime!: Two legends we only think are dead.
+They Fight Crime!: Two legends we only think are dead.
 They fight one who really is.

 - Ultimate Evil: The mummy's presence causes the lights to fade whenever it approaches, keeping it partially obscured for most of the film.

 - Unreliable Narrator: As stated, Elvis, JFK, or both could easily be someone besides who they claim to be.

-- Who Shot JFK?: According to JFK, it was Lyndon Johnson and Congress, who proceeded to dye his body black and ship him out when it failed.
+- Who Shot JFK?: According to JFK, it was Lyndon Johnson and Congress who ordered his assassination, who proceeded to dye his body black and ship him out when it failed.